U.S. Citizenship Through Parents

 - At least two of the five years in the United States were after your U.S. citizen parent’s 14th birthday.

 As mentioned, the laws have changed.
-The above conditions are not relevant for individuals born before November 14, 1986.
+The above conditions may be apply for individuals born before November 14, 1986.
 For more information, review our article that addresses Acquisition of Citizenship for Children Born Abroad.

 Apply for a Certificate of Citizenship